SAP-samples/teched2022-DA280/exercises/ex7/README.md

 # Level 1 Heading

-In this exercise, you will...
+In this exercise, you will create a Data Action to clean up the version data before running the prediction.

 ## Level 2 Heading

-After completing these steps you will have....
+After completing these steps you will have created a Data Action with an advanced formular step to clean up the version data.
+After that, you can run the predictive scenario for the energy costs.

 1. Click here.
 <br>![](/exercises/ex0/images/00_00_0010.png)